-In 1947, after Marine Corps Reserve Major Bill Hendricks realized there were no organizations in Los Angeles distributing toys to needy children at Christmas, he and a group of fellow Marines collected 5,000 toys for local families.
-The Marines made Toys for Tots a national program the next year.
+In 1947, after Marine Corps Reserve Major Bill Hendricks realized there were no organizations in Los Angeles distributing toys to needy children for Christmas, he and a group of fellow Marines collected 5,000 toys for local families.
+The Marines made the Marine Toys for Tots Foundation a national program the next year.

 Video of the Day

 There's only one problem with choosing toy donations for Toys for Tots: It can be hard to narrow down your options without any guidelines.
 The organization intentionally doesn't publish a list of recommended toys for Toys for Tots, explaining that it encourages a broad range of gifts.
 It also doesn't provide suggestions regarding a price range, so it's up to you to determine how much you're comfortable spending on toys to donate to Toys for Tots.

 Toys for Tots suggests thinking about gifts that a child in your life would love.

 - To generate Toys for Tots donation ideas, go right to the source and ask young relatives for input.

 - If they like a toy, other kids their age are bound to like the same thing.

 - Ask them to help you brainstorm a list of toys that they would be excited to receive or have them look at the current weekly ad for your favorite big-box store and help you decide which new toys seem like they would be the most fun.

 Getting a child's expert advice about recommended toys for Toys for Tots can be useful, but it's certainly not necessary.
 When in doubt, pick something from one of the classic categories of toys.
 Sporting equipment (like a basketball, soccer ball or football), board games, dolls, cars and trains, books and art supplies are all good choices.
 You can't go wrong by donating a simple stuffed animal or a LEGO set.